brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### Acatenango & Fuego

 Acatenango (3,976m) is an overnight volcano trek that rewards hikers with views above the clouds, and of neighbouring Volcán de Fuego (3,763m).
-Fuego is the most active volcano in Central America, erupting with gases and lava every 15 minutes.
+Fuego is the most active volcano in Central America, erupting with gases and lava every fifteen minutes.
 Camps on Acatenango are positioned where you can watch the eruptions glow through the night from the comfort of your campfire.
 Hikers can optionally climb to within 200m of Fuego's summit where you feel the rumble below your feet, and also can summit Acatenango for sunrise.
 Both of which Kevin & I did.

 I loved this hike, especially as you reach camp and get your [first view of Fuego](https://youtube.com/shorts/wQaZfRZmAPs?is=c4FrFgUx27dcWAK_).
 The elevation makes it quite challenging for most people, but it's a good trail all the way up.
 The optional hikes are much tougher, with a volcanic sand that's hard to walk on, and in our case very poor weather.
 When we stood on Fuego we could feel the eruptions, but only saw eerie glimpses of lava through a dense fog.
 A sudden lightning storm forced a quick retreat to camp, and we had similar bad luck with the weather at sunrise.
 All was made up for though as we sat in camp with hot chocolate, watching the lava rain down through the night.
 Better weather is advisable, but this hike was completely unforgettable.